CONTINUOUS GLUCOSE MONITORING (CGM)

-- 60% of glucose lows may not be revealed with fingersticks alone
+- 60% of glucose lows may not be revealed with fingersticks alone1.

-- CGM identifies four times as many serious glucose excursions as Self-Monitoring of Blood Glucose (SMBG)
+- CGM identifies four times as many serious glucose excursions as self-monitoring of blood glucose (SMBG)2.

-The anecdotal and real life stories from patients using CGM is overwhelming and includes
+The anecdotal and real-life stories from patients using CGM are overwhelming and include:

-- Parents who can relax and no longer feel that they have to check on their child through the night
+- Parents are able to relax and no longer feel that they have to check on their child throughout the night

 - Sports enthusiasts and students who can concentrate on competing or taking their exams without worrying